 My friend and colleague Voice Actor Steve Blum wrote on Facebook:

 I’m going to address this once and move on.
 Sad that I even need to.
 Piracy does affect the business – in all areas of entertainment.
-Those of you who so vehemently dispute this fact are obviously breaking federal law and intending to continue this trend with no regard for the damage you cause real people – some who have sacrificed everything to produce the products you steal.
+Those of you who so vehemently dispute this fact is obviously breaking federal law and intending to continue this trend with no regard for the damage you cause real people – some who have sacrificed everything to produce the products you steal.
 I wish you the best of luck building a career based on entitlement.
 Please allow us to pay our respects to a company that was one of the primary building blocks for the anime industry in America.
 Thank you, Bandai, for one helluva ride.
 Bang.

 Check out this article:

 Bandai Entertainment Shutters Its Anime Operation, Scraps New Titles

 Bandai Entertainment has announced that it will no longer publish new manga, DVD, or Blu-ray titles as of February 2012.
 The company will be restructuring, taking its dedicated staff down from five to three, and will entirely change focus.
 Instead of new releases, the Bandai Entertainment will shift over solely to merchandising, broadcast licensing, and digital distribution.